-It is very true that in the old texts the masters used the Front Door to do the compass reading.
-However, the old Chinese houses were completely different as today.
+It is very true that in the old texts, the masters used the front door to do the compass reading.
+However, the old Chinese houses were completely different than today.
 Firstly, the front door was always facing the road.
-Secondly, the form of these houses was always square with one hallway leading into the house.
-Last, the sunlight only entered the house via the front door as there were no windows.
+Secondly, the form of these houses was always square, with one hallway leading into the living area.
+Last, the sunlight only entered the house via the front door, as there were no windows otherwise.

-As a matter of fact, Feng Shui Masters used the Feng Shui Yin Yang Theory to determine where the most Yang Energy was entering the home.
-To point out, the only source for Yang to enter these old homes were the Front Door.
-As the houses had no windows, the backside was determined as the Yin (sleeping) area.
-On the contrary, our homes are very much different, today.
+Feng Shui Masters, in fact, used the Feng Shui Yin Yang Theory to determine where the most Yang energy was entering the home.
+To point out, the only source for Yang to enter these old homes was the front door.
+As the houses had no windows, the backside was determined to be the yin (sleeping) area.
+On the contrary, our homes are very different today.
 We have many windows and doors that let light inside the house.
-To conclude, we cannot apply a believe that will not work anymore.
+To conclude, we cannot apply an ancient belief that will not work in modern times anymore.

 Without doubt, we consider the front side of the house as our Feng Shui Facing direction (see green arrow).
 The front door is not taken into consideration (see red X)

 That’s Easy – As you can see, here the front door location can be used.
 It is important to realize that the living room and dining room are up front too.
 Remember, these are all Yang areas.